-The College of Education prepares educators for early childhood, elementary, middle and secondary school classrooms.
+The College of Education prepares educators for careers in early childhood (birth to grade 2), elementary (grade 1 to grade 6), middle school (grade 5 to grade 8) and secondary school classrooms (grade 9 to grade 12).
 Specialty K-12 programs are offered to prepare teachers in the areas of Music, Foreign Language - Spanish, Physical Education and Art.

 The College of Education at Concordia University Chicago has been accredited since 1962 by the National Council for Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Education Programs (CAEP).
 This accreditation covers the institution's initial teacher preparation and advanced educator preparation programs.
 These programs also are approved by the State of Illinois Board of Education (ISBE) and have been since 1919.
-CUC graduates receive the Bachelor of Arts, Bachelor of Science or Bachelor of Music Education degree according to their area of preparation.
+CUC graduates receive the Bachelor of Arts, Bachelor of Science or Bachelor of Music Education degree according to their area of preparation for Illinois Professional Educator Licensure

-Degree programs available through the College of Education:
+Professional Education Degree programs available through the College of Education:

-Early Childhood Education - Bachelor of Science

-Elementary Education - Bachelor of Science

-Middle Level endorsement (added to either Elementary or Secondary programs)

-Secondary Education areas - Bachelor of Science - include:
+Early Childhood Education - Bachelor of Science Elementary Education - Bachelor of Science Middle School Education - Bachelor of Science Secondary Education - Bachelor of Science - subject endorsements include: